helmwave/helmwave/README.md

 #### helmwave.dev/failures-allowed-per-replica

 By default, one error per replica is allowed before considering the whole deployment process unsuccessful.
-This setting defines a threshold of failures after which resource will be considered as failed and werf will handle this situation using fail mode.
+This setting defines a threshold of failures after which resource will be considered as failed and helmwave will handle this situation using fail mode.

 - NUMBER

 #### helmwave.dev/log-regex

-Defines a Re2 regex template that applies to all logs of all containers of all Pods owned by a resource with this annotation. werf would show only those log lines that fit the specified regex template.
-By default, werf shows all log lines.
+Defines a Re2 regex template that applies to all logs of all containers of all Pods owned by a resource with this annotation. helmwave would show only those log lines that fit the specified regex template.
+By default, helmwave shows all log lines.

 - RE2_REGEX